 Find all the information you need to enjoy the safest possible holiday in Andorra and check current health protocols.

 Choose your favourite trail and hike through unrivalled settings in the Pyrenean country.
-Here's a selection of the most spectacular itineraries to discover on foot, on bike, on horseback, by car… You choose!
-Let the joy of nature of the Andorran summer envelop you on the trail!
+Here's a selection of the most spectacular routes to discover on foot, on bike, on horseback, by car… You choose!
+Let the joy of nature in the Andorran summer envelop you on the trail!

 Walk this popular trail past three major high-altitude water masses in the Ordino parish